 - (c) A candidate shall normally complete the requirements for the BEd(Tchg)EC within six years of first enrolling in it.
-The Head of the School of Early Childhood Teacher Education may extend this period in special cases. - 3. (a) A candidate who holds registration as a teacher and has been awarded a Diploma of Teaching (ECE) from any of the following institutions:
+The Associate Dean (ECE) may extend this period in special cases. - 3. (a) A candidate who holds registration as a teacher and has been awarded a Diploma of Teaching (ECE) from any of the following institutions: